soklet/soklet/README.md

 For Soklet to be useful, create one or more `@Resource`-annotated classes (hereafter _Resources_), which use annotation metadata to declare how HTTP inputs (methods, paths, query parameters, cookies, etc.) map to Java methods.

-Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during app startup.
+Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during startup.

 ```java
 @Resource